freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/positive-and-negative-lookahead.md

 assert(pwRegex.source.match(/\(\?=.*?\)\(\?=.*?\)/) !== null);
 ```

-Your regex should not match `"astronaut"`
+Your regex should not match `astronaut`

 ```js
 assert(!pwRegex.test('astronaut'));
 ```

-Your regex should not match `"banan1"`
+Your regex should not match `banan1`

 ```js
 assert(!pwRegex.test('banan1'));
 ```

-Your regex should match `"bana12"`
+Your regex should match `bana12`

 ```js
 assert(pwRegex.test('bana12'));
 ```

-Your regex should match `"abc123"`
+Your regex should match `abc123`

 ```js
 assert(pwRegex.test('abc123'));
 ```

-Your regex should not match `"12345"`
+Your regex should not match `12345`

 ```js
 assert(!pwRegex.test('12345'));
 ```

-Your regex should match `"8pass99"`
+Your regex should match `8pass99`

 ```js
 assert(pwRegex.test('8pass99'));
 ```

-Your regex should not match `"1a2bcde"`
+Your regex should not match `1a2bcde`

 ```js
 assert(!pwRegex.test('1a2bcde'));
 ```

-Your regex should match `"astr1on11aut"`
+Your regex should match `astr1on11aut`

 ```js
 assert(pwRegex.test('astr1on11aut'));